Joseph Heath

 The Rebel Sell (co-authored with Andrew Potter)

 This book was published by HarperCollins in Canada, John Wiley in the U.K. The American edition was published under the title Nation of Rebels, by HarperBusiness.
-The book has since appeared in the following languages: Spanish, French, German, Norwegian, Danish, Russian, Indonesian, Polish, Serbian and Korean.
+The book has since appeared in the following languages: Spanish, French, German, Norwegian, Danish, Russian, Indonesian, Polish, Serbian, Korean, and Japanese.

 The Efficient Society